Graduate & Postgraduate Training

 Duties

-All GSTs work up to 20 hours per week throughout the academic year, including the majority of the DU winter break, as our counseling center serves many individuals who are on campus year-round.
-(The University, including the HCC, is closed the week between Christmas Day and New Year's Day.
-GSTs are encouraged to take the additional week prior to this off.)
-GSTs are also encouraged to take DU's spring break off.
+All GSTs work 16-20 hours per week throughout the academic year, including DU winter break, as our counseling center serves many individuals who are on-campus year-round.
+The University, including the HCC, is closed the week between December 25th and January 1st.
+GSTs are able to take the week prior to or the week after off and are also able to take the week of DU spring break off.
 Clinical duties include providing brief and long-term individual and couples counseling.
-Additional duties include group counseling, campus-wide outreach, consultation, crisis intervention, participation in supervision, training seminars and staff meetings, and timely completion of all paperwork.
-The position requires a minimum of 8 clinical hours per week and a total of 20 hours per week.
+Additional duties include group counseling (upon approval by the training director and group coordinator), campus-wide outreach, consultation, crisis intervention, participation in supervision and training seminars, and timely completion of all paperwork.
+The position requires a minimum of 8-10 clinical hours per week and a total of 16-20 hours per week.
 This results in a minimum of 500 total practicum hours for the training year.
+The training year runs from August 25, 2025 – June 12, 2026.

 Requirements

-• Minimum one year of supervised clinical experience providing individual outpatient therapy to adults.
+- Minimum one year supervised clinical experience providing individual outpatient therapy to adults, with 2 years of psychotherapy experience preferred.

-• Previous experience with outreach/consultation, group counseling, and equity & anti-oppression work is preferred.
+- Previous experience with outreach/consultation and group counseling is preferred.

 Compensation

-While the Health & Counseling Center highly values the services the GSTs provide each year, we are currently unable to offer any additional monetary compensation for the training experience at the HCC.
+While the Health and Counseling Center highly values the services the GSTs provide each year, we are currently unable to offer any monetary compensation for the training experience at the HCC.

 Sport Psychology Training Program: